-The tensions between the Israeli hegemony and each of these minority groups—national (Arab/Jewish), integrational (Ultra-Orthodox/other), migrational (immigrants/natives), and sexual (LGBT/straight)—serve as the background against which we explore the potential impact of majority nationalism legislation on majority-minority relations.
-As noted, our primary research questions concern the implications of the NL on discrimination by the Israeli Jewish majority group against the national-religious Arab minority group.
-Yet as discussed above, there is a theoretical reason to expect that activating a religious-ethnic conception of citizenship could also spill to other minority groups that may be perceived as challenging this identity.
-Therefore, and in order to situate discriminatory attitudes toward the Arab minority within the general context of intergroup relations in Israel, we examine discriminatory attitudes toward the four minority groups.
-While these three groups are all subsets of the Jewish majority, they are also non-hegemonic as they challenge, each in its own way and to a different extent, the hegemonic majority culture which idealizes the native (as opposed to immigrant), integrated (as opposed to insular), and straight (as opposed to gay) Jew.
+The tensions between the Israeli hegemonic majority and each of these minority groups—national (Arab/Jewish), religious (Ultra-Orthodox/other), ethnic (immigrants/natives), and gender identity (LGBT/straight)—serve as the background against which we explore the potential impact of majority nationalism legislation on majority-minority relations.
+As noted, our primary research questions concern the expressive effects of the NL on discrimination by the Israeli Jewish majority group against the national-religious Arab minority group.
+Yet as discussed above, there is a theoretical reason to expect that activating a religious-ethnic conception of nationhood could also spill to other minority groups that may be perceived as challenging the Majority’s identity.
+Therefore, and in order to situate discriminatory attitudes toward the Arab minority within the general context of intergroup relations in Israel, we examine discriminatory attitudes toward these four minority groups.

+III.
+Study Hypotheses

-Combining the theoretical discussion with the particularities of the Israeli context, Table 1 presents the key hypotheses regarding the effects of the NL on intergroup discrimination.
+Table 1 presents the key hypotheses regarding the effects of the NL on intergroup discrimination.

 Table 1.
 Possible Patterns of Variation in Discrimination